ccao-data/data-architecture/dbt/README.md

 Unit tests help ensure that the transformations we apply on top of our raw data do not introduce errors.
-Unit testing is available in dbt as of [the 1.8 release](https://docs.getdbt.com/docs/build/unit-tests), but it does not yet work with the Athena adapter that our configuration uses, so we do not currently have a workflow for adding or running unit tests.
-Jean is leading the effort to add unit testing support to the Athena adapter, and will update this section with details once that effort is resolved.
+Unit testing is available in dbt as of [the 1.8 release](https://docs.getdbt.com/docs/build/unit-tests), but there is a bug that prevents it from working with the schema alias system that we use to namespace our models, so we do not yet have a process for adding or running unit tests.
+Jean is leading the effort to contribute to dbt Core in order to support unit tests in projects that follow our schema alias system, so she will update this section with documentation once that effort is resolved.

 ### QC reports